What is the PSD?

 March 29, 2018

-In vibration analysis, the PSD stands for the Power Spectral Density of a signal.
-Each word is chosen to represent an essential component of the PSD.
+In vibration analysis, PSD stands for the power spectral density of a signal.
+Each word represents an essential component of the PSD.

-Power refers to the fact that the magnitude of the PSD is the mean-square value of the signal being analyzed.
-It does not refer to the physical quantity power such as watts or horsepower.
-But since power is proportional to the mean-square value of some quantity (such as the square of current or voltage in an electrical circuit), the mean-square value of any quantity has become known as the power of that quantity.
+Power: the magnitude of the PSD is the mean-square value of the analyzed signal.
+It does not refer to the physical quantity of power, such as watts or horsepower.
+However, power is proportional to the mean-square value of some quantity (such as the square of current or voltage in an electrical circuit), so the mean-square value of any quantity is the power of that quantity.

-Spectral refers to the fact that the PSD is a function of frequency.
-The PSD represents the distribution of a signal over a spectrum of frequencies just like a rainbow represents the distribution of light over a spectrum of wavelengths (or colors).
+Spectral: the PSD is a function of frequency.
+It represents the distribution of a signal over a spectrum of frequencies similar to a rainbow that represents the distribution of light over a spectrum of wavelengths (or colors).

-Density refers to the fact that the magnitude of the PSD is normalized to a single hertz bandwidth.
-For example, with a signal measuring acceleration in unit G, the PSD has units of G2/Hz.
+Density: the magnitude of the PSD is normalized to a single Hertz bandwidth.
+For example, for a signal with an acceleration measurement in unit G, the PSD units are G2/Hz.

-Since the name PSD does not include the quantity being measured, the word power is sometimes replaced by the name of the quantity being measured.
-For example, the PSD of an acceleration signal is sometimes referred to as the Acceleration Spectral Density.
+The name power spectral density does not include the measured quantity, so engineers sometimes replace the word power with the name of the measurement.
+For example, they may refer to the PSD of an acceleration signal as the acceleration spectral density.

-The mean-square value must be used when combining signals of different frequencies.
-This is illustrated in Figure 2.2 where two sine waves of different frequencies are added together.
-The mean-square value of a unit sine wave is 0.5 and the RMS value is 0.707.
-When the two are added the mean-square value is 1.0 and the RMS value is 1.0.
+We must use the mean-square value to combine signals of different frequencies.
+For example, Figure 2.2 displays the summation of two sine waves with different frequencies.
+The mean-square value of the unit sine wave is 0.5, and the RMS value is 0.707.
+After the two waveforms are added together, the mean-square value is 1.0, and the RMS value is 1.0.

-Mathematically this is based on a general result for two independent variables, A and B. The square of the sum is given by (A+B)2 = A2 + 2AB + B2.
-If the two variables are independent and have a mean value of zero, then the mean value of 2AB is zero, as illustrated in Figure 2.3.
+Mathematically, this is a general result for two independent variables A and B. The square of the sum is (A+B)2 = A2 + 2AB + B2.
+If the two variables are independent and have a mean value of zero, then the mean value of 2AB is also zero (Figure 2.3).

-It should be noted that there are cases where the PSD is represented by the square root of its computed value, so an acceleration PSD might have units, G/(Hz)1/2.
-Care must be taken to determine the units used for the PSD.
+There are cases where the PSD is represented by the square root of its computed value.
+Therefore, an acceleration PSD may have units G/(Hz)1/2.
+Make sure to determine the PSD units.

-The frequency distribution of a signal is very useful information when dealing with systems having resonances.
-This is illustrated in Figure 2.4 where a cantilever beam is being driven at the base by a broadband signal (having a wide distribution of frequencies) and an accelerometer is measuring the tip vibration.
-It is difficult to determine from the time history of the signal the values of the resonance frequencies of the beam.
-However, the peaks in the frequency spectrum of the tip vibration clearly show the resonance frequencies.
+The frequency distribution of a signal provides useful information when dealing with systems that have resonances.
+In Figure 2.4, a cantilever beam was driven at the base by a broadband signal, which has a wide distribution of frequencies.
+An accelerometer measured the tip vibration.
+It is difficult to determine the beam’s resonant frequency values from the signal’s time history (left).
+However, the peaks in the tip vibration’s frequency spectrum (right) clearly show these values.

-The magnitude of the frequency distribution of a signal depends on the number of frequency bands in the distribution.
-This is illustrated in Figure 2.5 where the frequency spectrum of the car vibration signal is computed with three different frequency bandwidths.
+The magnitude of a signal’s frequency distribution depends on the number of frequency bands in the distribution.
+In Figure 2.5, the frequency spectrum of a car vibration signal is computed with three different frequency bandwidths.
 The squared magnitudes of the spectra are proportional to the frequency bandwidth.
-To overcome this variation, the PSD divides the squared magnitude by the frequency bandwidth to give a consistent value independent of the bandwidth used.
+To overcome this variation, the PSD divides the squared magnitude by the frequency bandwidth to provide a consistent value independent of the bandwidth.

-It should be noted that there are cases where the bandwidth dependent frequency spectrum and the PSD are confused.
-Care must be taken to determine whether or not the bandwidth has been used to normalize the magnitude, which is part of a PSD calculation.
+There are cases where the bandwidth-dependent frequency spectrum and the PSD are confused.
+Make sure to determine if the bandwidth normalized the magnitude, which is a feature of a PSD calculation.